aces/Loris/modules/instruments/README.md

 ## Purpose

 The instruments module is responsible for loading of instruments which are part of a study for data entry.
-It provides provides the routing to the appropriate instrument class to handle the page which is being handled.
+It provides the routing to the appropriate instrument class to handle the page which is being handled.

 ## Intended Users